MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Update-LapsADSchema.md

 ## DESCRIPTION

-The **Update-LapsADSchema** cmdlet extends the Active Directory schema with the Windows Local Administrator Password Solution (LAPS) schema attributes.
+The `Update-LapsADSchema` cmdlet extends the Active Directory schema with the Windows Local Administrator Password Solution (LAPS) schema attributes.
 The specific nature of the schema extensions is documented in
 [Windows LAPS schema extensions reference](https://go.microsoft.com/fwlink/?linkid=2233804).

-The -Verbose parameter may be used to get additional information about the cmdlet's operation.
+The **Verbose** may be used to get additional information about the cmdlet's operation.

 ## EXAMPLES